Pakistan for smooth transition process in US

 “India continues to oppress the Kashmiris and deny their inalienable right to self-determination that was guaranteed to them under numerous resolutions of the UN Security Council,” he added.

-Taking note of allegations by First Vice President of Afghanistan Amrullah Saleh against Pakistan , the spokesman refuted the charges.
+Taking note of allegations by First Vice President of Afghanistan Amrullah Saleh against Pakistan, the spokesman refuted the charges.
 “Pakistan strongly repudiates baseless, false and fictitious allegations made by Afghanistan’s First Vice President Amrullah Saleh in a Facebook post regarding illegal transfer of material from Pakistan that could be used as explosive,” he said.
-The spokesman pointed out that these spurious allegations are a conspicuous effort to undermine the internationally acclaimed role Pakistan continues to play in Afghan peace process for bringing lasting peace and stability in Afghanistan.

 “As per our bilateral agreements and mutual understanding reached in APAPPS and shared vision agreed during the visit of the prime minister to Kabul on November 19, 2020, the two countries have obligation to avoid public blame-game and use official channels to discuss complete gamut of bilateral relations,” he said.

-The spokesman said it was important for the two sides to focus on enhancing cooperation and coordination through the existing official and institutional channels to address mutual security concerns.
-He said Pakistan reiterates its abiding commitment for a peaceful, prosperous, united, sovereign and democratic Afghanistan.
+The spokesman said it was important for the two sides to focus on enhancing cooperation and coordination through the existing official channels.